mrcjkb/rustaceanvim/README.md

 Many diagnostics come from Cargo.
 If you're not in a Cargo project, you won't see any Cargo diagnostics.

+#### Debuggable targets aren't being added to nvim-dap

+Because rustaceanvim adds targets automatically when an LSP client attaches, it fails silently to avoid spamming you with notifications.
+To troubleshoot your debuggable targets, use `:RustLsp debuggables`.

 ## :link: Related Projects

 - [`cordx56/rustowl`](https://github.com/cordx56/rustowl)